dahiyaakshay/projectflow/Project-Flow.md

 Calendar: Deadline tracking and event management
 Reports: Custom report generation and export
 Settings: User preferences and configuration
 Design Philosophy
 Minimal: Clean, uncluttered interface focusing on content
 Monochrome: Primarily grayscale with selective accent colors
 Local-First: Designed for local hosting and offline capability
-Performance: Fast, lightweight, and responsive
+Performance: Fast, lightweight, and responsive Technical Architecture

-Technical Architecture
 Stack Recommendation
 Backend

-- Node.js with Express.js
+Node.js with Express.js
-- SQLite for local database
+SQLite for local database
-- JWT for authentication (if needed)
-- Multer for file uploads
-- date-fns for date handling
+Opaque tokens for authentication (with optional HTTP-only cookie support) Multer for file uploads date-fns for date handling
 Frontend
-- Vanilla JavaScript (ES6+) or React.js
+Vanilla JavaScript (ES6+) or React.js
-- CSS3 with CSS Grid and Flexbox
+CSS3 with CSS Grid and Flexbox
-- HTML5 Drag and Drop API
+HTML5 Drag and Drop API
-- Chart.js for analytics
+Chart.js for analytics
-- Local Storage for settings
+Local Storage for settings
 Development Tools
-- Vite or Webpack for bundling
+Vite or Webpack for bundling
-- ESLint for code quality
+ESLint for code quality
-- Prettier for formatting
+Prettier for formatting
-- Jest for testing
+Jest for testing
 Architecture Patterns
 MVC Structure
 src/